 What is Tor (The Onion Router) and How to Use Tor to be Anonymous

 The Onion Router, better known by its acronym Tor, is a special kind of web anonymizing service.
-Tor is similar in some ways to VPNs but, at the same time, also nothing like them.
+Tor is similar in some ways to a VPN but, at the same time, also nothing like them.
 For this reason Tor deserves its own detailed materials.
-If you want to use Tor to be anonymous, keep reading.
+If you want to use Tor to be anonymous online, keep reading.

 What is Tor?